CancerDataAggregator/CDA-HelpDesk/docs/source/ETL.md

 The first query used is filesMetadata.
 This query creates a cache file that contains a dictionary where the keys are sample or aliquot ids, and the values are lists of file ids associated with that sample or aliquot.

-The next query – allPrograms – is used to get all the available Programs, and Studies.
+The next query – allPrograms – is used to get all the available Programs and Studies.
 The extraction code loops over all Programs and Studies and performs several queries for each PDC study.
 Most queries are from the cases endpoint and include paginatedCaseDemographicsPerStudy, paginatedCaseDiagnosesPerStudy, and paginatedCasesSamplesAliquots.
 They are used to gather the demographics, diagnoses, and specimen records for all cases within the study. biospecimenPerStudy is used solely to determine the taxon/species of the cases in the study.
 For each case and specimen in the study, file information is added from the cache file created by the filesMetadata query.
 The result looks as follows for a single PDC case record after adding file information:

 ```